Getting Started with Google Data Studio

 The first step to building any dashboard is wrangling your data – connecting the sources you’ll use to make charts.

-Google Data Studio allows you to connect any number of data sources: Adwords, BigQuery or MySQL databases, Google Analytics, Youtube and Google Sheets.
+Google Data Studio allows you to connect any number of native Google data sources: Adwords, BigQuery or MySQL databases, Google Analytics, Youtube and Google Sheets.

-I usually dump data from many different sources into a Google Sheet, then connect it to Data Studio to create charts.
+A common pattern is to pull data from many different sources into Google Sheets or an analytics warehouse like BigQuery, then connect it to Data Studio to create charts.

 Once you connect a data source, you’ll be prompted to check that your columns are being pulled in correctly.
 There are two things to watch out for: